absmach/magistrala-docs/docs/dev-guide/reports.md

 > **NOTE:**
-> Automatically sends generated reports as email with body text summarizing report contents.
+> Automatically sends generated reports via email, including a summary of the report contents in the body.

 ### API Operations